I don't know if anyone can appreciate the true value of a mother. I certainly couldn't until I became one.

 About Stephanie Mullani

-Stephanie Mullani is the Owner & Creator of NaturalGirlDiary.com, and the Owner of Tru Publishing (wwwtrupublishing.com), a publishing house that helps others bring their creative ideas to life.
+Stephanie Mullani is the Owner & Creator of NaturalGirlDiary.com, and the Owner of Tru Publishing (wwwtrupublishing.com), an independent press that produces books on holistic solutions and proactive approaches to help us better care for ourselves and our earth.